Murlidhar Mohol: Mayor of Pune

 Mohol served as the Mayor of Pune from November 2019 to 2022.
 He succeeded Mukta Tilak in this role.
 During his tenure, Mohol focused on several key initiatives aimed at improving the city's infrastructure and public services.

 Pune as a Champion City

 During Murlidhar Mohol's tenure as Mayor of Pune, the city was recognized as one of the 50 Champion Cities in the 2021 Global Mayors Challenge, organized by Bloomberg Philanthropies.
 This recognition was awarded for Pune's innovative urban solutions developed in response to the COVID-19 pandemic.
 The city's proposal focused on increasing the adoption of electric vehicles (EVs) to reduce vehicular pollution, which contributes nearly 25% of particulate pollution in Pune.
 The plan included preparing a city EV-readiness plan and establishing an EV fund to incentivize the use of electric vehicles.
 This initiative was part of Pune's broader efforts to promote sustainable urban mobility and improve air quality.
+He also inaugurated India's first indigenously built Airbus A320 fixed base flight simulator, giving a boost to Make In India initiative in the Civil Aviation field.
 The recognition as a Champion City highlighted Pune's commitment to innovative and sustainable urban development under Mohol's leadership.